Garland appoints special counsel to take over Biden classified documents investigation – KION546

 Garland appoints special counsel to take over Biden classified documents investigation

-CNN — Attorney General Merrick Garland has appointed a special counsel to take over the investigation into President Joe Biden’s potential mishandling of classified documents.
+Attorney General Merrick Garland has appointed a special counsel to take over the investigation into the Obama-era classified documents found at President Joe Biden’s home and former private office.

+“I will conduct the assigned investigation with fair, impartial, and dispassionate judgment.
+I intend to follow the facts swiftly and thoroughly, without fear or favor, and will honor the trust placed in me to perform this service,” Hur said in a statement.

+The appointment is a major moment for Biden and marks a unique moment in American history with special counsels investigating the current president and his immediate predecessor at the same time.
+Garland in November appointed a special counsel to oversee the criminal investigations into the retention of national defense information at former President Donald Trump’s Mar-a-Lago resort and parts of the January 6, 2021, insurrection.

 Speaking Thursday, Biden said the documents were in a “locked garage” and that he was cooperating fully with the Department of Justice.